 - Add boiled peas, water & salt and bring to a boil.

-- Now reduce the flame to low, add rava and mix thoroughly.
+- Now reduce the flame to low, add rava and stir quickly to avoid the formation of lumps.

-- Close pan with a lid for 5 minutes.
+- Close pan with a lid for 5 minutes allowing to cook rava soft & to form a thin crust at the bottom.

 - Measurement for oil, salt & water are very important for successful rava upma.

-- If you don’t have roasted rava, roast plain rava before cooking, else upma will become sticky.
+- It is essential to roast plain rava before cooking else upma will become sticky.

-- I used sunflower oil here, if you want upma to be more flavorful, mix coconut oil with any flavorless vegetable oil in the ratio of 1:3; if you add more coconut oil, upma will become too heavy to eat.
+- I used sunflower oil here, if you want upma to be more flavorful, mix coconut oil with any flavorless vegetable oil in the ratio of 1:3; if you add more coconut oil, it makes you feel too filling.

-- You can garnish this upma with coconut gratings, but we dont prefer as it tastes bit sweet.
+- You can garnish upma with coconut gratings, if you like its sweetness.